 What would happen if Hitler had died in his young age of cancer, which can occur with a slight genetic mutation?

 “What was the first cause?”
 Aristotle had asked centuries back.

-It has been proved that the universe is not result of infinite series of collaborating causes and events.
+It has been established that the universe has not resulted from infinite series of collaborating causes and events.
 There was a first event; the big bang just 13.7 billions year ago.
 What was its cause?